Draupner/Draupner/README.md

         	public virtual string Authors { get; set; }
     	}

-10. Now run the following command in the console to generate NHibernate mappings and CRUD views for the `Book` enity as registering `Book` and all associated classes with Castle.Windoser and setting up necesarry AutoMapper configuration:
+10. Now run the following command in the console to generate NHibernate mappings and CRUD views for the `Book` entity as registering `Book` and all associated classes with Castle.Windser and setting up necesarry AutoMapper configuration:

 	> scaffold.exe create-crud Book

-11. The above command not only scaffold the CRUD operations from UI to DB, but also adds appropriate tests for the generated code.
+11. The above command not only scaffolds the CRUD operations from UI to DB, but also adds appropriate tests for the generated code.
 Let's run the new tests:

 	> rake test

 12. Go back to Visual Studio, reload and review the changes.
 13. Press F5 to rerun.
 Now there is a Book link on the front page, that leads into the CRUD pages for Book.
 Go on, create a few books.
-14. Goto SQL Managment studio inspect library database to get some more feel for what's going on.
+14. Goto SQL Managment Studio inspect library database to get some more feel for what's going on.
-15. To make this slightly more interesting let's add a couple of entities more:
+15. To make this slightly more interesting let's add a couple more entities:

 	> scaffold.exe create-entity Author